-As doctors, we treat patients with evidence-based medicine, meaning treatment modalities that are backed with sound scientific research.
+As doctors, we treat patients with evidence-based medicine, meaning treatment modalities that are backed by sound scientific research.
 We can do the same when it comes to studying strategies.
-Here are 7 evidence-based study techniques with supporting scientific evidence.

 1 | Spaced Repetition

 We can thank the psychologist Herman Ebbinghaus for studying his own memory and generating what is known as the Forgetting Curve.
 In its simplest terms, the Forgetting Curve demonstrates that after forming a memory, we gradually forget more and more of it as time elapses.
 With attempts to retain the information at increasing intervals, just before we forget it, the memory becomes more durable.